 In addition to these topics, we shall also be answering the following FAQs:

 - What is WiFi?

-In continuation of earlier blog, we had highlighted key challenge in terms of battery life which hampers the adoption of IIOT infrastructure.
+In continuation of the earlier blog, we had highlighted the key challenges in terms of battery life which hampers the adoption of IIOT infrastructure.
 Here, are some more deterrent factor which impede the IIOT growth in remote areas where network coverage is utmost critical

 The NB-IoT standard has a capability to offer maximum coverage of 23 dB against LTE.
 However, the coverage is highly reliant based network deployment & configuration.
 The key limitations of NB-IoT coverage are based on the performance of the IoT devices and network equipment, network design, deployment & configuration as well as interoperability amongst devices platforms.
 Thus, the real coverage gains are likely to be limited.

 How to Deepen Coverage & Offer Ubiquitous Connectivity?

 For the faster adoption of IIOT, seamless coverage in remote locations or the terrains which are yet in-accessible particularly indoors or underground applications are paramount.
 For instance, a wireless sensor at the underground smart parking facility needs network coverage to trigger a notification in case of parking availability.
 Similarly, smart meters and other IOT sensors which are employed into the basement or deep in-building needed adequate coverage to transfer data.
 In both cases, deep coverage and access are requisite for smooth functioning which LTE network fails to deliver.